Horovod: Multi-GPU and multi-node data parallelism

 Horovod is a software unit which permits data parallelism for TensorFlow, Keras, PyTorch, and Apache MXNet.
 The objective of Horovod is to make the code efficient and easy to implement.

-In examples from the AI community, Horovod is often used with Tensorflow to facilitate the implementation of data parallelism.
+In the examples from the AI community, Horovod is often used with Tensorflow to facilitate the implementation of data parallelism.

 Horovod draws on the MPI and NCCL communication libraries, as well as the Intel Omni-Path (OPA) interconnection network, to exchange data between the devices (nodes, GPUs, CPUs).
 Stack Horovod